cpcloudnl/dane-smtp/README.md

 ## TLSA Resource Record

-With a TLSA record in your DNS; A sending server can verify the certificate that it receives.
+With a TLSA record in your DNS; A server that wants to send to you can verify the certificate that it receives.

-In summary, you probably want to use the following pattern: DANE-EE(3), SPKI(1), SHA-256(1)
+👉  Don't really care?
+Use: DANE-EE(3), SPKI(1), SHA-256(1):
 ```
 _25._tcp.mail.example.com.
 300 IN TLSA 3 1 1 <your SHA2-256 hash>
 ```
 Replace the value of ```<your SHA2-256 hash>``` with the [hashed value](#generate-the-sha2-256-hash-based-on-the-spki) of your own certificate.
 <br> Replace ```mail.example.com``` with your own (sub)domain.
-* Mailservers on the same domain (server1.mailserver.com, server2.mailserver.com) need a TLSA record for each of their subdomains.
+* Mailservers on the same domain (one.server.com, two.server.com) need a TLSA record for each of their subdomains.
 * Mailservers on a different domain (mailserver.com, backup-server.com) both need a TLSA record in their own zone.
+* Beware of servers that use SNI: Add two TLSA-records when the server in the MX-record is not using the default certificate.

 The DNS-record consists of the following 4 fields: